NeonGamerBot-QK/blog/src/content/blog/apple-maps-stats.md

 ## How does the code actually work, stop giving bloat

 So this code watches the email and when it recives a text matching the janky way apple sends it.
-It compiles an epic json file with
+It compiles an epic json file with all the data sorted correctly.

-[unfinished, draft]
-(please finish me)
+This data can be used for an epik UI which could be added in the future, but its mainly just to track for now.

+## Conclusion
+this was a pretty fun project!. i hope to improve it with a UI or smthing else in the future.